-Pokhalde is a popular and commercial ‘trekking peak’ as it does not require prior climbing experience to ascent to the top of this peak.
+Pokhalde is a popular and commercial ‘trekking peak’ as it does not require prior climbing experience to ascend to the top of this peak.
 However, proper acclimatization is essential to make it to the summit.
-We understand this and have devised our programme allowing enough time for acclimatization.
+We understand this and have devised our program allowing enough time for acclimatization.

 Medical support: An emergency first aid kit is carried by the support staff at all times.

 Water: Mineral waters are available at all stops during tea house treks.
 You can also use tap water if you choose to use water purification tablets.

 Food on tea house trek: During tea house treks our guests pay for their own food (breakfast/lunch/dinner) at the lodge.
 It can be about USD $25 each day per person.
 You can choose your own meal as a menu for every tea house.

 Travel Insurance is mandatory for all clients who choose to trek or climb with us.
 The insurance should cover you in case of emergencies like accidents, altitude sickness, and ambulance and helicopter rescue charges if required.
 Please carry a copy of your insurance papers while traveling in Nepal and do send us a copy as well.
 This will help us in making all the necessary arrangements in case of any sort of emergency.